department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/conversation-guide.md

 ### Task 4: [Updates in VA benefits (VA promo)]
 From this web page, how could you learn about recent changes that may affect benefits and services offered by the VA?
 - *RECORD navigation--what they clicked/tapped on in which area of the screen*
-    - *Create account / Search / Other search tools / Popular on VA.gov / Benefit hubs / Benefit promo (PACT Act) / VA News Promo (Pathfinder) / Header / Footer*
+    - *Create account / Search / Other search tools / Popular on VA.gov / Benefit hubs / Benefit promo (PACT Act) / VA News Promo (Pathfinder) / More VA news / Header / Footer / Learn what the PACT Act means for your VA benefits / Menu (on a phone)*

 What are your impressions of what you're looking at? *(news / benefit / ad / ____________)*
 - *RECORD what click on: headline / image / Read the full article / Learn link what the PACT Act means for you / More VA news*